David Koch’s Declining Health Causes Him To Step Down From Position At Koch Industries

 — MSN (@MSN) June 5, 2018

-David and Charles Koch are widely known for their financial support of conservative causes that favor businesses and stricter environmental regulation, according to The New York Times.
+David and Charles Koch are widely known for their financial support of conservative causes that favor businesses and stricter environmental regulation, according to the New York Times.
 They have, however, distanced themselves from and disagreed with President Trump on a variety of issues.
 On Sunday, they announced that they were launching a multi-million dollar campaign to fight his tariffs and encourage free trade.
 When Donald Trump called for a Muslim registry during his 2016 campaign, Charles spoke out against it.
 They also support DACA and withheld their support for Trump in his run for president.
 Both brothers have, however, agreed with the president on some issues, namely withdrawing from the Paris Accord and removing federal regulations on businesses.

 David ran as a Libertarian candidate for president in 1980, and together the Koch brothers made large contributions to the Republican Party in 2010, facilitating the party’s rise in the House of Representatives in that year’s elections.
 They also contributed large sums of money to the Tea Party, helping it rise in visibility and numbers.
-Other non-political institutions to which he has made sizeable contributions include the Massachusetts Institute of Technology and New York City Ballet’s Lincoln Center, and the Metropolitan Museum of Art.
+Other non-political institutions to which he has made sizable contributions include the Massachusetts Institute of Technology, New York City Ballet’s Lincoln Center, and the Metropolitan Museum of Art.